 Another remote property hurdle is the basement.
 Both digging costs and pouring of the cement will change a price.
 If the ground is on a bench or on a mountain, you may encounter boulders and sheer rock.
 Dynamite blasting is not that unusual here.
 For one home we built in Madison County, the cost of excavation went from $4,000 a final expense of $12,000.
 When digging, boulders the size of a pickup truck were revealed.
 A dynamite blaster from a local mine had to be brought to the job site.
 Also the basement had to be moved some to compensate for one boulder in particular.
 Cement delivery is another substantial cost that can vary.
 If the cement truck has to be assisted up the grade by a large piece of machinery and also if a pump truck is required, a normal cost projection on a basement will escalate.

 Delivery of logs and material can also be an increased expense.
 One log home in Ponderay, Idaho had to be priced with a barge carrying the logs across the lake.
 Another mountain top property entailed three trips with a Hela-lift helicopter to haul the logs to the final destination.
 With handcrafted logs of lengths up to 50 feet, the only way to get them to the job site may be a helicopter lift.
-One home that our mill delivered to Alaska had a delivery cost of $90,000 by the end of the project.
+One small handcrafted log home of about 900 square feet was delivered to remote Alaska.
 The handcrafted log home package costs $15,000 to ship to Anchorage.
 Then a helicopter lift had to make three trips with the logs.
 Each trip cost $25,000.
 These are costs that the builder has no control over.
 The homeowner needs to consider things like delivery costs before they purchase the property.

 If you are an owner of a remote property, do not despair.
 There are ways to still make your dream come true.
 Locating a builder who is accustomed to handling out of the way projects is vital.
 Recently I met with an owner of a remote property.
 The only access to his land entailed 15 miles of rough gravel roads back into the mountains.
 After looking at the job site and doing an on site evaluation, there was only one builder that I could think of that could even handle the job.